hashicorp/consul/website/source/docs/guides/acl.html.md

 }
 ```

-To ensure the agent’s are configured correctly, we can again use the `/catalog` endpoint.
+To ensure the agent's are configured correctly, we can again use the `/catalog` endpoint.

 ## Additional ACL Configuration